graphql/graphql-spec/spec/Section 3 -- Type System.md

 }
 ```

-The type of an object field argument must be an input type (any type except an
+The type of an object field argument must be an input type (any type for which
-Object, Interface, or Union type).
+{IsInputType(type)} returns true).

 ### Field Deprecation